1969 Curaçao uprising: Uprising

 The uprising cost two lives—the dead were identified as A. Gutierrez and A. Doran—and 22 police officers and 57 others were injured.
 The riots led to 322 arrests, including the leaders Papa Godett and Amador Nita of the dock workers' union, and Stanley Brown, the editor of Vitó.
 Godett was kept under police surveillance while he recovered from his bullet wound, in the hospital.
 During the disturbances, 43 businesses and 10 other buildings were burned and 190 buildings were damaged or looted.
 Thirty vehicles were destroyed by fire.
 The damage caused by the uprising was valued at around million.
 The looting was highly selective, mainly targeting businesses owned by whites while avoiding tourists.
 In some cases rioters led tourists out of the disturbance to their hotels to protect them.
 Nevertheless, the riots drove away most tourists and damaged the island's reputation as a tourist destination.
-On 31 May, Amigoe di Curaçao, a local newspaper, declared that with the uprising, "the leaden mask of a carefree, untroubled life in the Caribbean Sea was ripped from part of Curaçao, perhaps forever".
+On May 31, Amigoe di Curaçao, a local newspaper, declared that with the uprising, "the leaden mask of a carefree, untroubled life in the Caribbean Sea was ripped from part of Curaçao, perhaps forever".
 The riots evoked a wide range of emotions among the island's population; "Everyone was crying" when it ended, said one observer.
 There was pride that Curaçaoans had finally stood up for themselves.
 Some were ashamed it had come to a riot or of having taken part.
 Others were angry at the rioters, the police, or at the social wrongs that had given rise to the riots.

 The uprising achieved both its economic and political demands.
-On 2 June all parties in the Parliament of the Netherlands Antilles, pressured by the Chamber of Commerce that feared further strikes and violence, agreed to dissolve that body.
-On 5 June, the Prime Minister Ciro Domenico Kroon submitted his resignation to the Governor.
-Parliamentary elections were set for 5 September.
-On 26 June, an interim government headed by new Prime Minister Gerald Sprockel took charge of the Netherlands Antilles.
+On June 2 all parties in the Parliament of the Netherlands Antilles, pressured by the Chamber of Commerce that feared further strikes and violence, agreed to dissolve that body.
+On June 5, the Prime Minister Ciro Domenico Kroon submitted his resignation to the Governor.
+Parliamentary elections were set for September 5.
+On June 26, an interim government headed by new Prime Minister Gerald Sprockel took charge of the Netherlands Antilles.

 Aftermath

 Trinta di Mei became a pivotal moment in the history of Curaçao, contributing to the end of white political dominance.
 While Peter Verton as well as William Averette Anderson and Russell Rowe Dynes characterize the events as a revolt, historian Gert Oostindie considers this term too broad.
 All of these writers agree revolution was never a possibility.
-Anderson, Dynes, and Verton regard the uprising as part of a broader movement, the May Movement or 30 May Movement, which began with the strikes in early 1969 and continued in electoral politics and with another wave of strikes in December 1969.
+Anderson, Dynes, and Verton regard the uprising as part of a broader movement, the May Movement or May 30 Movement, which began with the strikes in early 1969 and continued in electoral politics and with another wave of strikes in December 1969.